 What is pitch in airline seats?

-Pitch in airline seats refers to the distance between a point on one seat and the same point on the seat in front or behind it.
-It’s often used as a proxy for legroom, though seat design can change how spacious it feels.[4]
+Pitch is the distance between a specific point on your seat and the exact same point on the seat in front of you.
+Travelers use it to estimate legroom, though the actual seat design can change how spacious it really feels.[4]

 Why is pitch important in airline seats?

-Pitch helps determine how much room you have to extend your legs and shift posture.
-More pitch generally means greater comfort, especially on long-haul flights.
+Pitch dictates how much space you have to stretch your legs and move around.
+More pitch means a much more comfortable flight, especially on long trips.

 How is pitch measured in airline seats?